 Banking

 I don’t really know much about the banking system here, but I hear it’s generally very difficult for Americans to get accounts here.
-I believe the UN agencies provide support for this, and several of them have UBS branches inside the UN buildings, which helps employees open new accounts.
+The UN agencies provide support for this, and several of them have UBS branches inside the UN buildings, which helps employees open new accounts.

 A few random notes:

-Oh, and you Americans are going to love the credit cards here – they’re all “contactless” meaning you don’t need to insert them.
+If you aren’t familiar with it (talking to you, Americans), all credit card readers here are all “contactless” meaning you don’t need to insert or swipe your card.
 Learn the symbol for it, and just touch your card in that area every time you pay for something.
 The location varies as sometimes it’s on the side, sometimes it’s on top, and sometimes it’s actually on the screen area.
 If the business is using a handheld machine, the employee will often hand it to you for you to place your card on it.
-You’ll typically need to enter your PIN for purchases over CHF 40.
+Even better advice: use Apple Pay.
+It’s easier for so many reasons.

 FYI: As an American, if you have a bank account overseas holding more than $10,000, you will likely need to file an annual Report of Foreign Bank and Financial Accounts (FBAR) with the Department of Treasury, which will detail how much money you have in overseas accounts.